 Celtic Rider says it all when he talks about taking to the roads by motorbike in Ireland: “If you enjoy good clean air, good roads with little traffic, spectacular scenery, a soft drop of rain, great people, fine food, music, and craic [fun] then motorcycling in Ireland is for you."

-Travelling Ireland by camper van marries two great loves of any traveller — good value and freedom.
-Also, if you think that a camper van will restrict you to the mainland and not leave you free to visit the islands, then think again:
+Exploring Ireland by camper van marries two great loves of any traveller — good value and freedom.
+Also, if you think that a camper van will restrict you to the mainland and prevent you from visiting the islands, then think again:

-VW Campervan rentals have become particularly popular recently (especially for festivals), and there are companies in both the
+VW Campervan rentals have become particularly popular recently (especially for festivals), and there are a number of companies in both the